EpicPie515/Skywars1_7/README.md

 * Firework win effects
 * Stats tracking

 ### Fork this plugin if you wish to use it for your server.
-The current version of this plugin is not suitable for any public server and lacks critical features.
+The current version of this plugin may not function properly and may lack critical features.
+It is not suitable for any public server.